hashicorp/terraform-provider-azuread/docs/resources/group.md

 Manages a Group within Azure Active Directory.

 -> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to `Read and write all groups` within the `Windows Azure Active Directory` API.
-In addition it must also have either the `Group Administrator` Azure Active Directory roles assigned in order to be able to delete groups.
+In addition it must also have either the `Groups Administrator` Azure Active Directory roles assigned in order to be able to delete groups.
 You can assign one of the required Azure Active Directory Roles with the **AzureAD PowerShell Module**, which is available for Windows PowerShell or in the Azure Cloud Shell.
 Please refer to [this documentation](https://docs.microsoft.com/en-us/powershell/module/azuread/add-azureaddirectoryrolemember) for more details.

 ## Example Usage